remmelz/ansible-role-linux-update/README.md

-# ansible-role-linux-upgrade
-Ansible playbook for upgrading the Linux systems
+Ansible playbook for upgrading and securing the systems